A worrying trend

 The threat is not going away

-We do not anticipate any respite or improvement in the situation, so it's crucial that high net worth individuals take a proactive stance in securing themselves and their property and displacing the risk elsewhere.
-Criminals are going to burgle properties; they are also going to defraud people and commit thefts.
+We do not anticipate any respite or improvement in the situation, so high-net-worth individuals must take a proactive stance in securing themselves and their property and displacing the risk elsewhere.
+Criminals are going to burgle properties; they are also going to defraud people and commit theft.
 Unfortunately, it is about displacing the risk away from you and your property elsewhere through the implementation of a layered approach to security.

 Support from the insurance industry

 As the research from Ecclesiastical reveals, 66% of participants said they would benefit from more crime and security guidance from their insurer or insurance broker.
-The insurance industry holds a crucial role in building a strong rapport with their clients and ensuring that they are acting as trusted advisors, guiding high net worth individuals through what is a difficult landscape to navigate.
+The insurance industry holds a crucial role in building a strong rapport with its clients and ensuring that they are acting as a trusted advisor, guiding high-net-worth individuals through a difficult landscape to navigate.
 It cannot just be a transactional relationship with limited contact and support.
-High net worth individuals will need support and guidance in improving and enhancing their property security through the recommendation of approved suppliers and known entities.
+High-net-worth individuals will need support and guidance in improving and enhancing their property security through the recommendation of approved suppliers and known entities.
 Clients also need to be protected fiscally.
-Like any industry, there are those within the security landscape profiting on fear, overselling and underdelivering, leaving clients in a worse place than they were initially.
+Like any industry, there are those within the security landscape profiting on fear, overselling, and underdelivering, leaving clients in a worse place than they were initially.

 Consider the wider, longer-term impacts